robbinwilson24/javascript-drum-kit/README.md

-# javascript-drum-kit
+# Virtual Drum Kit
 A virtual Drum Kit created with JavaScript, HTML and CSS.

-# Virtual Drum Kit

 ## Table of Contents
 1. [Full Description](#description)